daniellenguyen/policing_cost_vis/README.md

 # I'm so flattered you want to try running this locally!

-I've never tried to clone this repo myself, so all I can tell you is that I used Yarn, Create React App, and the Chrome browser to make this.
+I've never tried to clone this repo myself, so all I can tell you is that I used Yarn, Create React App, and the Chrome browser to build and test.
 You hopefully can just run `yarn start` and it'll work out for you.
 If it doesn't, you can dm me at @_nguyendanielle on Twitter.